CruGlobal/cru-ansible-modules/README.md

 ```

-### redologs - Redo Logs (FLUSH or RESIZE)
+### redologs - Flush Redo Logs

-This module is used to flush redo logs prior to taking a backup, or to resize redo logs.
+This module is used to flush redo logs prior to taking a backup.

 FLUSH:
 Regarless of what supposed to happen when a database is shutdown for backup, we've experienced times when all archivelogs were not written to disk.
 By running this before a hot or cold backup, this will ensure all archivelogs are flushed to disk before the backup.